ProjectsGm2/Gm2-Category-Sort/README.md

 separate branch files for every category that has child terms under `wp-content/uploads/gm2-category-sort/categories-structure`.
 Use these files to review or modify the structure of specific sections.
+When processing completes the page also lists each branch path that was identified so you can quickly browse them.

 ### Manual Search and Assign